aldytmra/laravel-aldyshop/README.md

 # Aldyshop
-> Manejemen Toko dengan Laravel
+> shop management web apps

-Web Apps dengan Laravel menggunakan template polished
+Web Apps with laravel base, use polished template in this project.
 ![](head.png)